Updated 30 November 2025

 *What tenant would challenge their landlord on even the most legitimate issue if s/he must share the cost of their landlord’s expenses to oppose him or her… and face the opposition of their lessee neighbours for the costs potentially imposed on them?
 Lawyers call this a “chilling effect” that we argue denies access to justice.

-*Are the landlord’s legal expenses apart from litigation, billed to lessees beginning in 2016, necessary to operate the building, or are they actually the cost of administrative functions formerly and properly performed at much lower cost by Westsea staff?
+*(As of April, 2023, ‘no longer part of this lawsuit) Are the landlord’s legal expenses apart from litigation, billed to lessees beginning in 2016, necessary to operate the building, or are they actually the cost of administrative functions formerly and properly performed at much lower cost by Westsea staff?
 (Other Westsea-owned leasehold buildings have seen similar new expenses.)

 *Does “privity of contract” not protect lessees from being billed the costs of litigation between any other lessee and the landlord?
 Head lease clause 10 says that every suite’s lease assignment is a separate lease.